dhmunro/dudley/README.md

 parsing document comments), but such extensions are beyond the scope of this basic language definition, since they have no effect on how or where your data is stored, and any consumer of your data will need to understand their meaning anyway.

 The omission of data attributes is intended to encourage you to either store any such information as actual named variables in your files (if dynamic and really part of your data) or as a document comment (if unchanging and a mere hint to the nature of the variable beyond its data type).
-Note that you can distinguish point versus zone centered arrays using +- dimension suffixes.
+Note, however, that you may be able to distinguish point versus zone centered arrays using +- dimension suffixes.

 ## Primitive data types